 Our stock is categorized as a "penny stock", as that term is defined in SEC Rule 3a51-1, which generally provides that "penny stock", is any equity security that has a market price (as defined) less than US\$5.00 per share, subject to certain exceptions.
 Our securities are covered by the penny stock rules, including Rule 15g-9, which impose additional sales practice requirements on broker-dealers who sell to persons other than established customers and accredited investors.
-The penny stock rules require a broker-dealer, prior to a transaction in a penny stock and the nature and level of risks in the penny stock market.
+The penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document in a form prepared by the SEC which provides information about penny stocks and the nature and level of risks in the penny stock market.
 The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson in the transaction and monthly account statements showing the market value of each penny stock held in the customer's account.
-The bid and offer quotations, and the broker-dealer and salesperson compensation information, must be given to the customer in writing before or with the customer's confirmation.
-In addition, the penny stock rules suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
+The bid and offer quotations, and the broker-dealer and salesperson compensation information, must be given to the customer orally or in writing prior to effecting the transaction and must be given to the customer in writing before or with the customer's confirmation.
+In addition, the penny stock rules require that prior to a transaction in a penny stock not otherwise exempt from these rules, the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
 These disclosure requirements may have the effect of reducing the level of trading activity in the secondary market for the stock that is subject to these penny stock rules.
 Consequently, these penny stock rules may affect the ability of broker-dealers to trade our securities and reduces the number of potential investors.
-We believe that the penny stock rules discourage investor interest in and limit the marketability of our common stock.
+We believe that the penny stock rules discourage inve